-A significant amount of literature has been published providing evidence that a multidisciplinary team approach is critical to the care of tracheostomized patients.
-Tracheostomy teams are essential to earlier and more consistent use of the Passy-Muir® Valve as a critical intervention for communication, swallowing, rehabilitation and decannulation which results in reduced total tracheostomy time, length of stay, adverse events and cost of care.
+A significant amount of literature has been published providing evidence that a multidisciplinary team approach is critical to the care of patients with tracheostomy.
+Tracheostomy teams are essential to earlier and more consistent use of the Passy Muir® Valve as a critical intervention for communication, swallowing, rehabilitation, and decannulation, which results in reduced total tracheostomy time, length of stay, adverse events, and cost of care.

 Form a Tracheostomy Team

 - Identify a champion who will lead the team.

 - Involve key clinical staff including physicians, speech-language pathologists, respiratory therapists, and nurses.

 - Additional disciplines that should be considered are dietary, physical therapy, occupational therapy, recreational therapy, psychology, case manager, social worker, etc.

 - Complete Passy Muir online educational webinar, (Free CEUs) here.

 Develop an Educational Program

 - Complete Passy Muir online educational webinars here.